diegoagd10/langchain/README.md

 ### Data Ingestion

-The `1-Langchain/1-DataIngestion/` directory contains examples of data ingestion using LangChain.
+The `1-Langchain/1-DataIngestion/` directory contains comprehensive examples of data ingestion using LangChain's document loaders.

-- `DataIngestion.ipynb`: A Jupyter notebook demonstrating how to load text documents using the TextLoader from langchain_community.
+- `DataIngestion.ipynb`: A Jupyter notebook demonstrating various document loaders:
+  - TextLoader for loading text files (e.g., `speech.txt`).
+  - PyPDFLoader for loading PDF documents (e.g., `attention.pdf`).
+  - WebBaseLoader for loading web pages, with optional BeautifulSoup parsing for targeted content extraction.
+  - ArxivLoader for loading academic papers from ArXiv.
-- `speech.txt`: Sample text file used in the data ingestion example.
+- `speech.txt`: Sample text file containing information about transformers.
+- `attention.pdf`: Sample PDF file (likely the "Attention Is All You Need" paper).

 To run the notebook, ensure you have Jupyter installed and run `jupyter notebook` in the project directory.